 The current status of your home bar?
-A dusty compartment in the kitchen cupboard, filled with 2 or 3 started bottles of unpopular spirits left over from the last party and a half-full, glued-on bottle of eggnog from your grandma?
+A dusty compartment in the kitchen cupboard, filled with 2 or 3 unpopped bottles of unpopular spirits that were left over from the last party and a half-full, stuck-up bottle of eggnog from your grandma?
 Stop it!

-There is a time in the life of a young adult when a well-stocked home bar should be created so that guests no longer have to bring their own drinks and spontaneous visitors don’t have to sit on dry land.
-If the project “home bar” has not yet been on your to-do list, it is hereby officially included.
+There comes a time in the life of a young adult when a well-stocked home bar should be provided so that guests no longer have to bring their own drinks and spontaneous visitors don't have to be left high and dry.
+If the “Hausbar” project has not yet been on your to-do list, then it is hereby officially included.

-We’re not saying that you have to spend thousands of euros to pound a house bar out of the ground that could be photographed for a glossy interior design magazine.
-However, by following a few simple rules, you can build up a good base to offer your guests at least a selection of classic drinks to suit every taste.
+We're not saying that you have to spend thousands of euros to build a home bar that could be photographed for a glossy interior design magazine.
+However, by following a few simple rules, you can set up a good basic equipment to be able to offer your guests at least a selection of classic drinks for every taste.

-When selecting spirits the motto to go by is definitly “quality over quantity”!
-With these 11 spirits you can mix countless cocktail classics and modern drinks.
-If the quality is good, they can also be served pure.
+When choosing spirits, the rule “quality over quantity” definitely applies!
+With these 11 spirits you can mix countless classic cocktails and modern drinks.
+If the quality is good, they can also be served plain.

-***The range of whiskys is really endless, but to be able to mix classics like an “Old Fashioned” a bourbon is very usful.
+***The field of whiskeys is truly limitless, but in order to be able to mix classics such as “Old Fashioned”, a bourbon is an advantage.

-Cocktails and long drinks usually contain not only spirits but also non-alcoholic ingredients such as fruit juice, syrup, cream, tonic water or soda water and are often garnished with pieces of fruit or vegetables and herbs.
-Ice is needed for shaking and stirring the drinks as well as for refilling the cocktail glasses.
-You should also have these ingredients in stock:
+Cocktails and long drinks usually contain not only spirits, but also non-alcoholic ingredients such as fruit juice, syrup, cream, tonic water or soda water and are often garnished with pieces of fruit or vegetables and herbs ice is needed for shaking and stirring the drinks as well as for filling the cocktail glasses .
+You should also have these ingredients on hand:

 Ginger Ale/ Ginger Beer